walicar/shmup/doc/game_design.md

 A level will consist of several checkpoints, the requirement to progress is to destroy all the enemies spawned in that checkpoint.
 To implement this, the game engine will need to read from a file that tells them what enemies to spawn, where to spawn them, and what checkpoint they belong to.

 ## Stretch Goals
-- Opitmized memory usage for projectiles (flyweight)
+- Optimized memory usage for projectiles?
 - Background has moving stars that make you feel like the player is moving
 - Add sounds
 - Sprite Animations